Technoplatz/bi/README.md

 #### STEP 2
 <sup>CLONING THE OFFICIAL BI REPOSITORY</sup>\
 The system uses Docker Compose technology to load, start, restart or stop services as well as the installation of required components.
-Download the official repository from Github;
+Download the official BI repository from Github;

 ```bash
 git clone https://github.com/technoplatz/bi.git